Budgie the Complete Series

 Sunset Mansions (or Whatever Happened to Janey Baib?)

-Budgie, avoiding the police as usual, meets Janey and Denzil, an odd couple,
+Budgie, avoiding the police as usual, meets Janey and Denzil, an odd couple, and gets involved in the throbbing world of show business.
+But he finds that in every silver lining there is a cloud.

 Original ITV Transmission 25 June 1971